UCSC-Mozilla-Club/Github-Git-Cheat-Sheet/README.md

 ```

 ## MAKE CHANGES
 **Review edits and craft a commit transaction**

-List all new or modified files to be commited
+Lists all new or modified files to be commited
 ```bash
 $ git status
 ```